 Training, qualifications & experience

 I am a qualified Art Psychotherapist, Psychotherapist, Group Analyst and Group Analytic Supervisor.
-I have worked for 28 years in the NHS offering psychotherapy to people with a broad range of difficulties including anxiety, depression, eating-disorders, relationship problems, personality difficulties, trauma and general unhappiness.
+I have worked for 30 years in the NHS offering psychotherapy to people with a broad range of difficulties including anxiety, depression, eating-disorders, relationship problems, personality difficulties, trauma and general unhappiness.
 I have worked with both individuals and group and offered supervision to colleagues and consultancy to organisations.
 I have recently retired from my role as the Manager/Senior Clinician for a personality disorder service to devote myself entirely to my private practice.

 I have published a number of articles and book chapters and regularly offer training to other professionals and colleagues.